 Do Not Translate, or (DNT) allows you to flag a term for a brand or specific use case that you want to consistently use as seen in the Glossary, and therefore should not be translated.

-The Smartling Glossary facilitates this action in bulk, in just four easy steps.
+The Smartling Glossary facilitates this action in bulk, in just three easy steps.

 Step One: Export the Glossary

 Follow steps to exporting an existing Glossary here.

 - Expand the columns to make it easier to read.

 - Do not reorder the columns.
 It is vital that the Glossary template heading remain the same as they were when they were exported.